Naereen/web-sphinx/firefox-extensions.en.rst

 .. warning:: Might be out-of-date!

    This list was written in *October 2015*, so now it might be a little bit out-of-date...
-   I checked it in *February 2016*, and it was alright.
+   I checked it in *May 2016*, and it was alright.

 Extensions *everyone* should have